fvsch/kirby-twig/readme.md

 ## Known limitations

 1. Only a subset of Kirby’s functions and helpers are exposed to Twig templates (to be documented).
-    -   For instance the `go()` function is not available to Twig templates.
-You can (and should) use it in a Controller or Page Model, of course.
-    -   If there are Kirby functions that are useful for templating and which are not listed in `TwigComponent::$helpersList`, please file an issue.

 2. Likewise, normal PHP functions are not available to Twig templates.
 If you want full PHP power, use PHP templates, or write [Controllers that send data to your templates](https://getkirby.com/docs/templates/controllers).

-3. If a given template name has a `.twig` template but no `.php` template, Kirby’s `$page->hasTemplate()` will be false.
-Similarly, `$page->template()` can be wrong.
+Note that Twig already gives you a lot of tools for working with strings and arrays: [Twig Reference](http://twig.sensiolabs.org/documentation#reference).

-4. By design, Twig will *not* let you include files from outside the `site/templates` directory.
+3. By design, Twig will *not* let you include files from outside the `site/templates` directory.
 If you have a use care where this is a problem, please open an issue.